yev-d/tutos/ROS/Tutorial-001/Remotely connecting to webcam using Raspberry Pi 3 and ROS.md

 ```
 That's it.
 That's all.

-Here are the links that helped me through out this tutorial:
+Here are the links that helped me throughout this tutorial:

 http://wiki.ros.org/usb_cam#usb_cam_node